Gravitational-wave bursts from spin-precessing black holes in binary systems: Waveform emitted by black hole's precession

-For the equal-mass case, if the mass of each black hole is 10 (100) $M_\odot$, when the objects inspiral from 10 $M$ to 3 $M$, then the precession frequency of each spin is from 32 (3.2) Hz to 640 (64) Hz, which is in the sensitive band of LIGO, Virgo and KAGRA detectors.
+Considering that the Keplerian orbital frequency has a relation $\omega_{\rm orb} \approx 2 \times 10^5 (M_\odot/M)\tilde{r}^{-3/2}$, we can get the relation between the frequencies of inspiral's and precession's GWs.
+For the equal-mass case, if the mass of each black hole is 10 (100) $M_\odot$, when the objects inspiral from $10$ to $3M$, then the precession frequency of each spin is from 9 (0.9) Hz to 179 (17.9) Hz, which is in the sensitive band of Advanced LIGO, Virgo and KAGRA detectors.

-Now, let's calculate the waveforms from the precession.
-The waveforms of a precessing rigid body can be written as \cite{maggiore2007gravitational}
+We can then calculate the waveform emitted by precessing black holes.
+The waveform of a precessing rigid body can be written as \citep{maggiore2007gravitational}

 where